Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

+# Android Google Play Billing Library

-Note: Library is supported for "INAPP"
+* Library is supported for "INAPP"
-Subscription  will be supported later!
+* Subscription  will be supported later!
+* Library use Roomdb for your products,You dont need implementation for this
+* Library use Shared dependency.
+In your app and library use same dependency, Your app will be less sized and No multidex needed

 In Project  add:this